 Or not.
 I can't tell yet.
 Too many ham faces and not enough character development.

 But Eric Nguyen makes some pretty pictures out of this mess.
 He certainly has his splatter patterns down and adds the necessary layer of grit and off-kilter angles to make me assume that there is more to this series than the same old, same old.
 Plus, he draws a nice ham face.

-I just wish I had more of sense of where this book is going or even where these characters have been.
+h I had more of sense of where this book is going or even where these characters have been.
 Right now, as things stand in this zero issue, I kind feel like I've walked in halfway during an action flick and everybody tells me to shut the fuck up when I ask them what's going on.
 Does that make me want to buy X #1?
 I'm not really sure about that, either.

 – Daniel Elkin